12 Easy, Short Blue Mountains Walks For all ages

 Cliff Top Walking Track

-The walk is all about expansive views; it brings home the vastness of the Grose Valley.
+The walk is all about expansive views, bringing home the vastness of the Grose Valley.
 In the distance, you can see both Mt Banks and Mt Tomah.

 Blue Mountains Walks Cliff Top Walk at Evans Walk Blackheath